Coppergate Shopping Centre

 Coppergate Shopping Centre is a shopping centre in York in North Yorkshire, England.
 It is named after Coppergate, one of York's medieval streets ("gate" coming from the Old Norse gata, or street).

+The Coppergate Centre is home to York's Brollywalk from around April to November each year, with a new display of umbrellas installed each month the length of Coppergate Walk.
+The first Brollywalk was installed in August 2017, and themes have included rainbow umbrellas for York Pride, floral umbrellas, Union Jack umbrellas, brollies with ribbons and many more, making this street a favourite for Instagrammers.
+Each October, the umbrellas are replaced with broomsticks and ghosts.